 Packard had a small auxiliary heater core in front of evaporator for a modest amount temperature control, but without a blend door temperature changes would have been slow and modest at best.
 Otherwise, the only way to control the temperature was to adjust the blower speed or crack open a window.
 Still, it beat sweating.

 The compressor was a two-cylinder inline design (as opposed to the axial arrangement of modern compressors), and looks very much like one you might see on a modern air compressor.
 Lacking an electromagnetic clutch, the compressor ran continuously whenever the engine was running.
 The only way to turn it off was to remove the drive belt from the compressor.
-All the refrigerant line were copper, which were easily damaged by engine motions and chassis flex.
+All the refrigerant lines were copper, which were easily damaged by engine motions and chassis flex.